 What’s really interesting is how we’ve broken the mold for both growth and efficiency.
 VAST Data managed to sell nearly $100M of systems in 2 years time (a record in and of itself), and we’ve done so with a fraction of the headcount as compared to some of our high-growth peers.

-Many customers look at startups with cash flow positivity as a sign of high product margins, and here we’ve achieved this not by overcharging customers but rather minimizing the overhead of the company and selling to customers who, on average, are spending over $1M on .
+Many customers look at startups with cash flow positivity as a sign of high product margins, and here we’ve achieved this not by overcharging customers but rather minimizing the overhead of the company and selling to customers who, on average, are spending over $1M on Universal StorageUniversal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers..
 This large ticket investment has simply allowed us to minimize investments in sales and marketing – our lean team is focused on maximizing their impact by focusing on customers who provide the largest return.
 As I mentioned last year, we’re selling with the conviction of a unicorn – but we’re spending like a camel.
 Having a scalable architecture also helps… our systems like to be big.
 The market’s transition to at-scale data analytics and machine learning also helps – as scale-out flash is increasingly becoming a priority for data driven organizations who are swimming in petabytes.

 Last year’s results were superlinear for VAST Data.
 We managed to beat the high-growth targets that we set for ourselves before the global lockdown.
 Despite the pandemic and a relatively conservative hiring agenda we imposed on ourselves, we managed to significantly exceed our targets as customers demonstrated an outsized demand for Universal Storage.